austinmh12/DiscordBots/README.md

 # DiscordBots
  A repository for all my Discord bots.
 Each bot has a more in-depth description of it and it's commands in its folder.
 Each folder contains (generally) a bot, and AustinBot contains all of the bots as cogs that can be registered to a guild.

+ Each bot's README will be split into cogs and each section will have a command list, and then a detailed list of the commands.
+Each command will have a **usage:** in it which uses the following notation:
+ `.command <required argument> (optional argument (default value))`

 ## Anime
  A discord bot that went through registered subreddits and downloaded images and uploaded them to discord, splitting them between SFW and NSFW channels.